-Annual profit must be declared no later than 31 March of the year following the financial (tax) year.
+Annual profit must be declared between 1 March and 30 June of the year following the financial (tax) year.
 Along with their annual CIT returns, companies are required to file financial information for their business activities during the year in a standard statistical form not subject to a financial audit.
 The self-assessment principle is applied.

 Payment of tax

-If a company realised net revenue from sales of more than BGN 3 million in the preceding year, it is liable for monthly CIT payments for each month in the current year.
-If the net revenue from sales for the preceding year is below BGN 3 million but above BGN 300,000, the company is liable for quarterly advance CIT payments for each quarter of the year except the fourth quarter.
-The amount of the monthly or quarterly CIT instalments is calculated based on the forecasted taxable profit for the current year.
+If a company realised net revenue from sales of more than BGN 3 million in the year before the preceding year, it is liable for monthly CIT payments for each month in the current year.
+If the net sales revenue for the year before the preceding year is below BGN 3 million but above BGN 300,000, the company is liable for quarterly advance CIT payments for each quarter of the year except the fourth quarter.
+The amount of the monthly or quarterly CIT instalments is calculated based on the forecast taxable profit for the current year.

-Companies established during the current year and companies with net revenue from sales below BGN 300,000 for the preceding year are not required to pay advance CIT instalments.
+Companies established during the current or preceding year and companies with net revenue from sales below BGN 300,000 for the year before the preceding year are not required to pay advance CIT instalments.

 Priority order for settlement of tax and social security liabilities